-This is becoming a pretty popular type of app, and AppMan is certainly not the only example of it floating around out there.
 These apps basically get you to download other apps and fill out surveys for a chance to earn points.
 You then spend these points on either gift cards or PayPal cash-outs to make extra money—hopefully enough to keep you coming back and continuing to earn rewards.

 But does it work?

 I’ll be honest—a lot of these types of apps are not worth the time, in my opinion.
 But I was certainly willing to give AppMan a try.
 I am, after all, super-pumped about the idea of earning extra cash, and doing so through apps is one of my favorite ways to do it.

 But is AppMan going to bring anything different to the table?

 Here’s what you need to know.

 First off, let’s take a look at the Google Play information for the app.

 For starters, we see that AppMan has been downloaded over 100,000 times.
 It has also been reviewed by over 1,000 users—so it certainly has a user base.

 But the Google Play Rating is what caught my eye.
 The app only has a 2.9 star rating.
 This, honestly, isn’t that great.
 I’ve rarely reviewed apps with fewer than 3.5 stars and given them a good review… but who knows?
 AppMan might have this in the bag!